-Do you have news, reviews or comments for 'Spirited Away'?
+Do you have a review or comment for 'Spirited Away'?

 Highest chart position: 10

 Weeks on box office: 3

 Spirited Away is arguably one of director Hayao Miyazaki and Studio Ghibli best films but in 2001 when the film was originally released it was banned in China, that ban was lifted this week and the film finally got a long overdue release.